sumnerevans/sumnerevans.com/content/2015-08-19-london-england.md

 items.

 The next room we went to was about flight.
-There were a bunch of airplanes from a full scale model of the Wright Brother’s Flyer to a cross section of a Boeing 747.
+There were a bunch of aeroplanes from a full scale model of the Wright Brother’s Flyer to a cross section of a Boeing 747.

 We then went to an exhibit on various clocks.
 I was so tired at this